All Episodes Plain Text Favourite

 And the Yankees would never let him do it because they were afraid he'd injure himself.

-Of course, one time he did injure himself, because he used to go work out with the outfielders.
+And of course, one time he did injure himself because he used to go work out with the outfielders.

-And it's the only time he ever was injured, he lost the whole season because he like broke an ankle or something.
+And it's the only time he ever was injured, he lost a whole season because he, like, broke an ankle or something.

-You've got to know Mariano Rivera also to know what a wonderful Christian beautiful man he is.
+You've got to know Mariano Rivera also to know what a wonderful Christian.

-You know, the last time David Wells came to Yankee Stadium.
+You know, the last time David Wells came to Yankee Stadium, was it Wells?

 Not Wells.